MarcinBalejko/node-polling-app/README.md

 # Node Polling App

-Building a real-time polling application using Node.js, Express and Pusher.
+Building a real-time polling application using Node.js, Express, Pusher and Mongoose.

 This exercise is based on Traversy Media course which you can find below: